Insights | Resonance

 A common mistake when working with local organizations on PSE is to approach partnerships in a vacuum or as one-off initiatives (e.g., partner with any company who will talk to you!).

-For ultimate sustainability and impact, it’s important that partnerships are market relevant and strategically grounded in local contexts.
+For sustainability and impact, it’s important that partnerships are market relevant and strategically grounded.
 Working within the local innovation ecosystem to conduct an economic analysis and deferring to their understanding of the local context to best capitalize on industry trends is key to success.

-For example, through the USAID Youth Advance project in Liberia, Resonance relied heavily on our local Private Sector Partnership Specialist and market data to advise on those industries ripe for workforce development and job opportunities.
-Rather than cast a wide net and approach considering any and every private sector company, we identified various industries such as hospitality and clean energy that demonstrate potential for growth and job creation in Liberia, especially during the ongoing economic slump that the country is facing.
+For example, through the Youth Advance project in Liberia, Resonance relied heavily on our local specialist and market data to advise on which industries were ripe for workforce development.
+Rather than cast a wide net, we identified industries such as hospitality and clean energy that demonstrated high potential for growth and job creation in Liberia.

 Similarly, in the Philippines, Resonance and its local partners seized on growing interest in online B2B platforms, spurred by COVID-19 related supply chain challenges, to pilot an online marketplace for responsibly sourced domestic seafood, as illustrated in Figure 4, below.